Discontinued OEM / Factory Stripes, Logos and Decals.

 Prep vehicle based on condition.
 New paint should be cleaned with an alcohol wipe to remove any dirt or compounds.
 Factory or non-new paint should be prepped with a "tar, wax and grease remover" prior to cleaning with alcohol.
 After cleaning, tack dust or lint off vehicle prior to installation (most kits are printed on clear, allowing dust or dirt to show through).

-Decal shall be applied with a soapy water solution (5 or 6 drops of non fragranced dish soap, not squirts, per quart of water) in a spray bottle.
+Decal shall be applied with a soapy water solution (6-10 drops of non fragranced dish soap, not squirts, per quart of water) in a spray bottle.
+Usually cooler weather the low end of soap drops and the warmer the higher number of drops.
 Ivory or Dawn are suggested for soaps.
-Up to 30% of alcohol can added to solution depending on weather conditions to aid in drying.
+Up to 10% of alcohol can added to solution depending on weather conditions to aid in drying.
 Test by spraying on glass, mixture should sheet, not separate into droplets.
 If decal grabs too aggressively, add more soap one drop at a time until correct mixture for your conditions is achieved.
 Too much soap can compromise the strength of the adhesive.

 After vehicle is cleaned and tacked of any dust or lint build up, remove decal backing and spray both vehicle and adhesive side of decal.
 Set in place and work out soapy-water solution with a squeegee evenly from the center out.
 Remove liner off decal after sufficient setup and dry time has occurred.
 Wetting liner can help lessen its grip for an easier removal.